 Learn how to draw a great looking Ebenezer Scrooge with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Ebenezer Scrooge drawing.

 “There is nothing in the world so irresistibly contagious as laughter and good humor.”

 While the above may be true, "laughter and good humor" were not qualities Ebenezer Scrooge was known for.
 He has been described as the "miserly protagonist" of A Christmas Carol by Charles Dickens, published in 1843.